I am nothing if not a stereotype of myself.

 So, when Burns Night comes around, I like to gie it laldy.

-Helping me to do so, this year The Thirsty Manc and I invited the lovely @MrsPetticoat and @brazly round for an early Burns Supper.
-We consumed Scottish smoked salmon, haggis, neeps and tatties, and cranachan.
+This year we consumed Scottish smoked salmon, haggis, neeps and tatties, and cranachan.
 Not to mention enough whisky cocktails to keep Rabbie in his cups.
 All to some old-school Scottish tunes.

 But before all that, we kicked off with some blaggis rolls.